amirmasoudabdol/Bilbo/docs/decision-strategies.md

 A policy chain is a list of queries applied one after another on an experiment.
 They are the main mean of constructing larger and more complicated queries.
 For example, `[“sig”, “min(pvalue)”]` queries an experiment for a list of significant outcomes and among them returns the one with minimum *p*-value.
 As demonstrated, policies will be applied one after another in a hierarchal order; in fact, they should be seen as AND statements, `"sig" AND "min(pvalue)"`, that are going to be applied on Experiments.

 !!! important
     **Decision**(s) are defined in term of policy chains.
 In fact, decisions are set of queries assessing the truth of their policies.
-For instance, `will_start_hacking_decision_policies` is helping a researcher to decide on whether to start the hacking procedure or not.
+For instance, `will_start_hacking_decision_policies` is helping a researcher to decide on whether to start the hacking procedure.

 ### Policy Chain Set, PCS